SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 * _handle(KeyEvent event)_: Contains a case where if Space Bar is clicked, it calls the `togglePause()` method.

+* _Style.css_: Added a .pauseRoot sections with background color set to #c78aa3.
+This will be added when the game is paused and removed once game is resumed.

-_Note:_ All these methods are in the main.java file.
+_Note:_ All these methods are in the main.java file except for the style.css file changes.

 **2- Menu Screens for main menu, win game and lost game**